Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 The Batu Caves are located in the Gombak district, a northern suburb of Kuala Lumpur just eight miles from the city center.

-Thaipusam in late January sees a marked increase in the buses and transportation options with more shuttles for the Batu Caves from Kuala Lumpur and back.
+Thaipusam in late January sees a marked increase in the number of buses and transportation options, with more shuttles to the Batu Caves from Kuala Lumpur and back.

 FOR HOTEL RESERVATIONS

-How Long to Spend at Batu Caves Temple?
+How Long Can You Spend at Batu Caves Temple?

 The average time required to see the central area is about 2 hours.